top of page

 Why Creating the Ugly Matters

-• Ugly is honest.
-It’s the splatter-truth of how we feel when words don’t quite land.
+• Ugly is Honest: It’s the splatter-truth of how we feel when words don’t quite land.

-•And here’s the twist: it’s also where technique grows.
+• Growth: Here’s the twist: it’s also where technique grows.

-When I let go of trying to make something “good,” I experiment more.
-I layer, I scrape, I play.
+When I let go of trying to make something “good,” I find myself experimenting more.
+I layer, scrape, and play.
 I learn.
+Some of my favourite pieces started as disasters.
+Often, something beautiful follows because I gave myself permission to begin.

-• Almost all my finished paintings went through an ‘ugly stage’.
+Almost all my finished paintings went through an ‘ugly stage’.
 That awkward, messy middle where nothing feels right.
 But I’ve learned not to be defeated by it.
+If I keep going—adding, adjusting, and trusting the process—eventually, it clicks.
+Eventually, it feels like mine.

 What It’s Taught Me

-• That I’m allowed to be messy.
+• Embrace the Mess: I’m allowed to be messy.

-• That joy can come from chaos.
+• Joy in Chaos: Joy can come from chaos.

 A Little Invitation